Difference Nullstellensatz: Abstract

 \section{Abstract}

-We prove different forms of Nullstellensatz for difference fields and absolutely flat simple difference rings.
-A difference ring is supposed to be a ring on which an arbitrary group is acting by ring automorphisms.
+We prove different forms of the Nullstellensatz for difference fields and absolutely flat simple difference rings, called pseudofields.
+A difference ring is a ring on which an arbitrary group is acting by means of ring automorphisms.